Central Trust PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against Central Trust, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Central Trust, PPI may have been added to a customer's policy by Central Trust, in some cases without their knowledge.
-Central Trust may have rejected a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Central Trust, PPI may have been attached to a customer's policy by Central Trust, in some cases without their knowledge.
+Central Trust may have disapproved a credit application if PPI was refused by the customer.

 Central Trust PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Central Trust.

-There are many examples of Central Trust mis-selling PPI, some consumers were not even made aware by Central Trust that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Central Trust that it was optional.
+There are many examples of Central Trust mis-selling PPI, some customers were not even made aware by Central Trust that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Central Trust that it was optional.